-Producing a wide range of visual and performance arts and working through local and global connections, one of DaDaFest's aims is to challenge assumptions about disability... the work DaDaFest produces is often edgy, challenging heteronormative disability stereotypes, questioning fixed ideas of the 'body beautiful,' and undermining stigma and prejudice about beliefs of disabled people's nonsexual lives.
+Producing a wide range of visual and performance arts and working through local and global connections, one of DaDaFest's aims is to challenge assumptions about disability... the work DaDaFest produces is often edgy, challenging heteronormative disability stereotypes, questioning fixed ideas of the 'body beautiful,' and undermining stigma and prejudice about beliefs of disabled people's nonwe yearn for, to the potential moments of intimacy in our lives.
+Claire's dance partners are the crutches she uses to move around in the world, her supports, always by her side, indispensable, solid - but not renowned for speaking.
+Yet with Claire, they become garrulous, voluble, sharing Claire's desires as an extension of her body.
+In the short Ménage à Trois, when Claire says "We click!" we see the connections weaving through her crutches to the invisible figure of Claire's, perhaps of our own, desire...

-The dance work of Claire Cunningham [one of the UK's most acclaimed disabled artists who is associated with DaDaFest] takes us back to dreams, the things As individuals reach out and use art to make relationships across differences, build connections that allow them to understand more of the injustice others face within disability, sexuality, and its related intersections, and in turn respond to these through creating and sharing art, they discover ways to build alliances of people campaigning for disability rights and justice.
+The dance work of Claire Cunningham [one of the UK's most acclaimed disabled artists who is associated with DaDaFest] takes us back to dreams, the things intersections, and in turn respond to these through creating and sharing art, they discover ways to build alliances of people campaigning for disability rights and justice.
 And together these groups connect to create a more just and equitable world.